moscow-ultrasound-lab/rufus/README.md

 ## More information

-For more information about this and other projects from Moscow Ultrasound Lab (MUSL), please visit:
+For more information about this and other projects from MUSL (Moscow Ultrasound Lab), please visit:
 [https://drleonov.github.io/](https://drleonov.github.io/)